HolmQ84/TestExamSubjects/src/Readme files/8 - TDD.md

-1.8 Explain test driven development, and how it affects the development process and code quality.
-Red, Green, Refactor -> (TDD)
-Testable code
-Maintainable code
-Equivalence partitions
-Positive, negative tests

-#Test Driven Development
+# 1.8 - Test Driven Development
 Means driving the design development of the code using tests as specifications
 ****
 ###Red, Green, Refactor